Gabriella Barbosa ’04

 Armed with her law degree, she joined Public Counsel in LA as an Equal Justice Works fellow, advocating for legislative changes, such as

-For now, she has found her ideal spot on the political spectrum.
-As a lawyer, she often felt she was reacting to social injustice after the fact.
-“I like being on the front end of things: proactive, able to influence the people who create the policies and the laws.
+As a lawyer, Gabriella often felt she was reacting to social justice after the fact.
+These days, she has a seat at the table.
+She explains, "I like being on the front end of things: proactive, able to influence the people who create the policies and the laws.
 I really enjoy this space.”